nexmo-community/aws-comprehend/README.md

 set the 3 first parameters with their respective values retrieved from your AWS account,<br/>
 set the `PORT` value where websockets connections will be established.

-Launch the Transcribe & Comprehend connector as a Docker instance:
+Launch the Comprehend connector as a Docker instance:

 ```bash
 docker-compose up